 The interior rooms at the track, casino, Vapor Night Club, bar areas, restaurants, and hotel are air-conditioned.
 There's a lot of room to roam and sample the different gaming, eating and people-watching action.

 In addition to the Vapor Night Club, Saratoga Casino Hotel features Morton's, a top-tier steakhouse that serves premium steaks, pork chops, shrimp, lobster and a la carte side dishes.
 The bar at Morton's has a separate menu, with happy hour pricing for appetizers.

-The viewing area for the harness track has an indoor section where there's betting windows, a bar area and tables.
+The viewing area for the harness track has an indoor section where there are betting windows, a bar area and tables.
 The outside seating close to the track rail has bench seating.
 The atmosphere is informal.
 Guests are free to bring their own food, including coolers.
-Note: The harness track is currently not open to spectators.

 How do you place your bet?

-In a typical year, the harness track offers teller-operated betting windows and self-service terminals.
-If you are using a teller-operated window, be sure to say the racetrack you wish to wager on, the race number, amount you wish to wager and what type of wager you want to make.
+The harness track offers teller-operated betting windows and self-service terminals.
+If you are using a teller-operated window, be sure to say the racetrack you wish to wager on, the race number, amount you wish to wager, and what type of wager you want to make.
 Once you pay for your wager, you will receive the mutuel ticket(s) showing your wagers.
 Check your ticket prior to leaving the mutuel window.